JuntaoHuang/JuntaoHuang.github.io/_pages/about.md

   - /about.html
 ---
 ## About me
-I am currently an assistant professor in the [Department of Mathematics and Statistics](https://www.depts.ttu.edu/math/) at [Texas Tech University](https://www.ttu.edu/).
+I am currently an Assistant Professor in the [Department of Mathematics and Statistics](https://www.depts.ttu.edu/math/) at [Texas Tech University](https://www.ttu.edu/).

 ## Education
 - Ph.D. in Applied Mathematics (with honors), Tsinghua University, Beijing, China, 07/2018. <br>